 - 1. Occupancy Threshold.
 The occupancy threshold was raised from 20 percent to 90 percent. - 2.
 Exemption Cap.
-An exemption cap was created limiting the exemption amount applied to a taxpayer to \$20,000 of tax.
+An exemption cap was created limiting the exemption amount applied to a taxpayer to \$20,000 of tax.5 - 3.
+Exclude Limited Partnerships.
+Limited partnerships in which the managing general partner is an eligible nonprofit corporation were specifically excluded.

-&lt;sup>5 \$20,000 of tax is equivalent to about \$2,000,000 in assessed value, using a 1 percent tax rate.
+5 \$20,000 of tax is equivalent to about \$2,000,000 in assessed value, using a 1 percent tax rate.